lilmond/cregen/README.md

 Join CSEC: https://discord.gg/dZSDbjJPHx

 ## Caution
-- This is for educational purposes only to understand how things like this works.
+- This content is for educational purposes only.
 - I am not encouraging you to use it for malicious purposes.
 - I will not be responsible for any missuses of this piece of code.